dianamontalion/as-astro/src/content/post/learning-systems-thinking-interview-software-architect-stream.md

 Diana emphasizes the importance of communication:

-> “Systems thinking is all about relationships—between software parts, teams, and the knowledge that flows between them.”
+> Systems thinking is all about relationships—between software parts, teams, and the knowledge that flows between them.

 By fostering collaboration, teams can make better decisions, resolve conflicts efficiently, and align around shared goals.